Maximum Linear Arrangement: exact algorithms for specific classes of graphs and approximation algorithms for wide classes of graphs: Bipartite and non-bipartite arrangements

-Notice that when the partition $(V_1,V_2)$ of the bipartite graph is known, \cref{algo:bip_and_nonbip_arrangements:Bipartite_MaxLA} only needs knowledge on vertex degrees, that is, connectivity information (neighborhood of vertices) is no longer required.
+Notice that when the partition $(V_1,V_2)$ of the bipartite graph is known, \cref{algo:bip_and_nonbip_arrangements:maximal_bip:algorithm:Bipartite_MaxLA} only needs knowledge on vertex degrees, that is, connectivity information (neighborhood of vertices) is no longer required.

-\cref{algo:bip_and_nonbip_arrangements:Bipartite_MaxLA} is similar to the randomized algorithm devised by Hassin and Rubinstein \cite[Figure 4]{Hassin2001a}, who devised a $2$-approximation algorithm to solve {\tt MaxLA} in any general weighted graph $G=(V,E)$.
+\cref{algo:bip_and_nonbip_arrangements:maximal_bip:algorithm:Bipartite_MaxLA} is similar to the randomized algorithm devised by \textcite[Figure 4]{Hassin2001a}, that yields a $2$-approximation algorithm to solve {\tt MaxLA} in any general weighted graph $G=(V,E)$.
 Their algorithm makes a random partition of $V$ into two sets $V_1$ and $V_2$ and then arranges first the vertices in $V_1$ and then the vertices in $V_2$.
 The placement of the vertices is done such that the sum of the weight of the edges incident to a vertex is non-increasing among $V_1$ and non-decreasing among $V_2$.
 In our setting, the edges have all weight equal to $1$ and the sorting is by degree.

 It is important to point out that the known solutions of {\tt MaxLA} for particular classes of trees cited in \cref{sec:introduction} are all obtained by constructing maximal bipartite arrangements.